 By April 2022, an inaugural board meeting was held to resolve the disputes.
 The resolution was to get more funding to provide the company with additional runway.

-The Board claims it was during this period that the said SAFE investor began spreading rumours and unsuccessfully tried to rally other investors to get involved.
+It claims it was during this period that the said SAFE investor began spreading rumours and unsuccessfully tried to rally other investors to get involved.

-The Board also said that D.O "had unilaterally, voluntarily offered to step down and then completely recused himself from the CEO role, to avoid the personal issues with the said SAFE investor leading to an eventual collapse of the venture.
+D.O "had unilaterally, voluntarily offered to step down and then completely recused himself from the CEO role, to avoid the personal issues with the said SAFE investor leading to an eventual collapse of the venture.
 Unfortunately, the interested parties could not reach an amicable resolution around the terms of the recapitalisation term sheets."

 While the statement points at a SAFE investor as spreading rumours of financial impropriety, WeeTracker's investigative piece highlighted more than one investor corroborating the allegations.